Plus new releases from The Black Keys, Jorja Smith and Babe Rainbow.

 ‘Addicted’ puts a sugar-sweet melody atop of a surging groove with swirling, reversed guitars, with Smith’s vocal cadence proving to be one of the project’s finest moments.
 ‘Gone’ retains the energy of its predecessor thanks to some intelligently programmed and produced drum loops, while ‘Bussdown’ sees Smith trade bars with Shaybo atop of a skeletal beat.

 ‘Time’ and ‘Home’ are both pleasantly sparse, if not slightly inconsequential, guitar-driven cuts, while ‘Burn’ is a soulful number that functions as a showcase for Smith’s husky vocals.
-‘Digging’, meanwhile, layers thumping drums and rock guitars with chanting, war-like shouts, while the jazzy, breakbeat cut ‘Weekend’ ends the project on a high, wrapping up what feels like a creative mood board for Smith – after this, it’ll be interesting to see which way she pivots next.
+‘Digging’, meanwhile, layers thumping drums and rock guitars with chanting, war-like shouts, while the jazzy, breakbeat cut ‘Weekend’ ends the project on a high, wrapping up what feels like a creative watershed for Smith – now that she’s taken the time out for this, it’ll be interesting to see which way she pivots next.

 Babe Rainbow – Changing Colours